 Lord Jesus, thank You for MLA: Dave Hayer and his willingness and dedication to serve the people of Surrey - Tynehead.
 Strengthen him as he carries out the many tasks and responsibilities in his constituency and the province.
 Give him wisdom and success in his endevours as a public servant.
 May he know the value You place on him and how much You love him.
 Keep him in good health and bless his relationships with his wife and family.
 Amen.

 Dave S. Hayer was first elected to the BC Legislature as MLA for the riding of Surrey-Tynehead in the 2001 provincial general election and was re-elected in 2005 and 2009.

-Dave formerly served as the Parliamentary Secretary for Multiculturalism and Immigration from 2005 -2011, where he worked closely with the Minister of Science and Universities and the Minister of Regional Economic and Skills Development, which was responsible for the Provincial Nominee Program.
+Dave formerly served as the Parliamentary Secretary for Multiculturalism, where he worked closely with the Minister of Science and Universities and Minister of Regional Economic and Skills Development, which is responsible for the Provincial Nominee Program.

-Dave Sukhdip Singh Hayer was born in 1958 in India.
-He moved to Surrey with his family in 1972 and has lived in the Surrey Guildford, Tynehead and Fraser Heights areas since 1976.
-He and Isabelle Martinez, whom he married in 1981, have four children.
+Born in 1958 in India, Dave moved to Surrey in 1972 and into the Surrey-Tynehead constituency in 1991.
+He and Isabelle Martinez, who married in 1981, have four children.
 Dave enjoys working on community projects, reading, swimming and walking.